ckhaha1224/Capstone13/README.md

 To connect to the drone and the sensor the following files should be as displayed:

 1. `cd /etc/netplan` then `sudo vi 01-netcfg.yaml`: insert and change as specified (you need to know how to use Vi or you can just edit and save using the text editor)

 ![image](https://user-images.githubusercontent.com/73012787/234379795-9cd06f40-ad36-47a0-af3f-72502c799f77.png)
 2. `cd/etc` then `sudo resolv.conf`:

 ![image](https://user-images.githubusercontent.com/73012787/234379922-473e7605-2281-4d49-aa21-b0c6fe53b83c.png)

 **TPlink website: To connect a new drone to the TPLink Wifi or verify the drone and sensor information in the TPLink Modem:**

 Connect the TP Link while it is powered on to your computer's Ethernet port.
-Then navigate to www.tplinkwifi.net and put the username: `admin` and password: `admin`. if unsuccessful to see the username and password prompt do either one of Solution One or Solution Two in the TP-link website (**useful links**).
+Then navigate to www.tplinkwifi.net and put the username: `admin` and password: `admin`. if unsuccessful to see the username and password prompt do either one of Solution One or Solution Two in the TP-link website (**Useful Links**).
 To connect a new drone, do *Quick Setup* and follow the pre-set configurations.
 If you change the name of the TP-Link Wi-Fi from *TP-Link_A5A3_Parrot* to something else or if you change the TP-Link modem’s password from *90321702* to something else you have to change the code running on the Arduino Nano to be able to communicate with the sensor module.
 If you overlook this, you will never get any data from the sensor.
 Additionally, some ports are specified in the TP-Link GUI as below:
 ![image](https://user-images.githubusercontent.com/73012787/234380355-925da5e0-2ca9-4226-b53b-c9f1aa755431.png)
 The TP Link Quick Setup for 2.4 GHz network can recognize the Parrot Wi-Fi and you only need to type in the Drone's Wi-Fi password to setup the drone.
 This has already been done!
 If you switch the side button of the TP-Link Wi-Fi modem all of these settings would reset so make sure to avoid touching it (it has already been taped to Hotspot Mode!)

 **Connect to the Internet:**
 1. To connect to the internet, you navigate to the `01-netcfg.yaml` file and change it to the following:

     Network:
      version: 2
       renderer: networkd